Human Trafficking and Modern Slavery Disclosure Statement

 Chairman and Chief Executive Officer

 Modern Slavery and human trafficking are complex issues that require diligence and collaboration at all levels of our supply chain.
-In 2020, we accomplished the following:
+Our 2021 accomplishments included the following:

 Fruit of the Loom has a zero-tolerance policy for employees or suppliers who fail to meet Fruit of the Loom’s standards for the prevention of human trafficking and modern slavery in our supply chain.
 If evidence of human trafficking or modern slavery is identified in our supply chain and is not immediately remedied or otherwise appropriately addressed to our satisfaction, we will terminate the business relationship with the offending party.